Introduction

 Normal and Critical Findings

 For dyslipidemia, obtaining a detailed family history is crucial.
-By identifying family members with any abnormal deposits of cholesterol in the skin or eyes, premature CHD, or those who have elevated cholesterol during childhood assist in establishing a diagnosis.
-Perform physical examination with attention to abnormal deposits of cholesterol in the skin or eyes, such as tendon xanthomata which mostly present in the Achilles tendons and dorsum of the hands, and xanthelasmas, which are soft and yellow plaques that often present on the eyelids.
-Fasting lipid profile revealed the majority of the abnormalities.
-However, an evaluation for causes resulted in secondary hyperlipidemia is warranted.
-The clinician can offer genetic testing of LDLR, APOB, and PCSK9 gene mutations, even though the benefits are still not well-established.
+Identifying family members with abnormal cholesterol deposits in the skin or eyes, premature coronary heart disease, or elevated cholesterol during childhood helps establish a diagnosis.
+A physical examination of the patient should include attention to abnormal cholesterol deposits in the skin or eyes, such as tendon xanthomata, which are commonly found in the Achilles tendons and the dorsum of their hands, and xanthelasma, which are soft, yellow plaques often present on the eyelids.
+A fasting lipid profile typically reveals most abnormalities.
+However, evaluation for secondary causes of hyperlipidemia is also warranted.
+The clinician may offer genetic testing for LDLR, APOB, and PCSK9 gene mutations, although the benefits of such testing are not yet well-established.

 Patient Safety and Education

-First and foremost, it is essential to educate individuals on a heart-healthy lifestyle.
-LDL-C is one of the major culprits in the development of atherosclerotic heart disease.
-The target level of LDL-C is between 50 to 70mg/dl to prevent plaque formation in the blood vessels.
-Patients should undergo evaluation for 10-year risk and those with more than 10 percent risk; guidelines strongly recommend statin therapy.
-Low levels of HDL-C are related to an increased risk of CVD; however, according to recent studies, HDL-C raising therapy showed no clinical benefit; therefore, routine use is not recommended.
+First and foremost, educating individuals about a heart-healthy lifestyle is essential.
+LDL-C is a significant contributor to the development of ASCVD, with a target level of 50 to 70 mg/dL recommended to prevent plaque formation in the blood vessels.
+According to current guidelines, patients should undergo a 10-year risk assessment, and those with a risk greater than 10% should be strongly considered for statin therapy.
+While low levels of HDL-C are associated with an increased risk of CVD, recent studies have shown that HDL-C–raising therapies do not provide clinical benefit.
+Therefore, routine use of such treatments is not recommended.

 Clinical Significance

-Primary prevention recommendations for adults age between 40 to 75 years old With an LDL Level of 70 to 189 mg/dL.
-High levels of low-density lipoprotein-cholesterol (LDL-C) and low levels of high-density lipoprotein cholesterol (HDL-C) are risk factors for coronary heart disease.[22][23]
-Large clinical trials have shown that lowering LDL-C levels significantly reduce cardiovascular events and mortality rate[24]; whereas, according to current consensus, HDL-C is not a target for primary prevention in coronary artery diseases(CAD).
-Nevertheless, recent studies proposed the prognostic value of serum cholesterol efflux capacity in patients with coronary artery disease.[25]
+Primary prevention recommendations for adults aged 40 to 75 with an LDL-C level of 70 to 189 mg/dL focus on managing high LDL-C and low HDL-C levels, which are risk factors for coronary heart disease.[22][23]
+Large clinical trials have demonstrated that lowering LDL-C levels significantly reduces cardiovascular events and mortality rates.
+However, current consensus guidelines do not recommend targeting HDL-C for primary prevention of coronary artery disease.[24]
+Nevertheless, recent studies have suggested that serum cholesterol efflux capacity may have prognostic value in patients with CAD.[25]

-In most of the cases, do not intensify statin therapy for patients who are on moderate-intensity statin therapy.
-The efficacy of statin therapy should undergo evaluation in six to eight weeks after the initiation.
-Statin therapy management should take place when statin-induced muscle adverse events, elevated aminotransferase, or renal dysfunction such as proteinuria have developed.
-However, routine monitoring of serum creatine kinase (CK) levels is not currently a reocmmendation for patients on statins.
-For medical practitioners, obtaining a baseline CK level should be considered before initiating statin therapy.
-Education on lifestyle modification, medication compliance, and awareness of new onset of muscle discomforts or weakness is crucial.
+In most cases, it is not recommended to intensify statin therapy for patients already on moderate-intensity statins.
+The efficacy of statin therapy should be evaluated six to eight weeks after initiation.
+Statin therapy management should be adjusted if statin-induced muscle adverse events, elevated aminotransferase levels, or renal dysfunction, such as proteinuria, develop.
+However, routine monitoring of serum creatine kinase levels is not currently recommended for patients on statins.
+For medical practitioners, it is advisable to consider obtaining a baseline CK level before initiating statin therapy.
+Educating patients on lifestyle modifications, medication compliance, and the importance of promptly recognizing and reporting any new onset of muscle discomfort or weakness is crucial.

 References